firedev/firedev.github.io/_posts/2015-12-22-immutable-css.md

 Another side effect is when you open the view you can *read* what it is going to *look* like.
 Kind of like in the Matrix movie.

-For example the whole CSS for my [wife's website](http://molokophuket.com) is less then **10Kb** in size.
+For example the whole CSS for this [agency website](http://molokophuket.com) is less then **10Kb** in size.
 And people think this is Bootstrap.

 I'd love to show more examples, production code or answer questions.
 Here are